 During the war, Goldschmied's work consisted of stamp engravings for Bohemia and Moravia.
 His most recognisable from that period will be the recess-printed version of the linden leaves definitive, introduced in 1941.
 With the linden leaves being a symbol of Czechoslovakia, it proved so popular, despite it being issued by the occupying authorities, that it survived the war and was reintroduced after the war as a Czechoslovakian definitive issue.

-The difficulty in attributing his early work to him is that he may have been a skilled engraver, but he relied on others to do the preliminary drawings for him.
+Other work Goldschmied did during the war is harder to attribute.
+The difficulty with his early work is that he may have been a skilled engraver, but Goldschmied relied on others to do the preliminary drawings for him.
 This could be the designer of the stamp but quite often it was a fellow colleague, Jindra Schmidt, who did this for him.
 With official records not divulging any information, some stamps may well have been attributed to Schmidt rather than to Goldschmied.

 Maybe slightly less confusing is the case of the 1944 St Vitius's Cathedral stamps, again of Bohemia and Moravia, which has been discussed on the Stampcommunity forum some years ago.
 These stamps are generally attributed to Jindra Schmidt, but there is some evidence to suggest it may well have been Goldschmied who engraved these.
 Goldschmied often used to sign his engravings with a hidden G somewhere in the design.
 And exactly such a G has been found on the St Vitius's Cathedral stamp.
 Again, official records do not clarify anything so we'll probably never know.